driskell/log-courier/docs/log-courier/Configuration.md

 Sets the transport to use when sending logs to the endpoints. "tls" is recommended for most users.

+"tls" sends events to a host using the Courier protocol, such as Log Carver, or a Logstash instance with the `logstash-input-courier` plugin.
+The [`ssl ca`](#ssl-ca) option is required.
+You can also specify a client certificate if the remote side requires client certificate authentication by specifying [`ssl certificate`](#ssl-certificate) and [`ssl key`](#ssl-key)

-"tls" sends events to a host using the Courier protocol, such as Log Carver. "tcp" is the equivalent but without TLS encryption and peer verification and should only be used on internal networks.
+"tcp" is the **insecure** equivalent of "tls" but without encryption and peer verification and should only be used on internal networks.
+It has no required options.

 ## `stdin`